tooevangelist/paysuper-docs/content/docs/payments/quick-start.md

 1. [Sign up](https://paysupermgmt.tst.protocol.one).
 2. Verify your email address with the delivered confirmation email.
 3. Follow the steps of a brief [Welcome Onboarding](https://paysupermgmt.tst.protocol.one/profile).
-4. You are required to fill in the Banking info in [Company Onboarding](https://paysupermgmt.tst.protocol.one/company) to be able create a project.
+4. You are required to fill in the Banking info in the [Company Onboarding](https://paysupermgmt.tst.protocol.one/company) to be able create a project.

 {{< hint info >}}
 When you are ready to start selling you will need to fill in all your company details in [Company Onboarding](https://paysupermgmt.tst.protocol.one/company) and sign the documents in the License Agreement.